-11 Clear Facts About Great Smoky Mountains National Park
+11 Facts About Great Smoky Mountains National Park

-Over 80 inches of annual rainfall combined with the evaporation from the trees create the characteristic wispy clouds that weave through the mountains.
-That dreamy mist is the inspiration behind the smoky nickname that has lasted for centuries; the Cherokee called the region Shaconage, which translates to “mountains of the blue smoke.”
+Some parts of the park receive over 80 inches of annual rainfall.
+That, combined with the evaporation from the trees, creates the characteristic wispy clouds that weave through the mountains.
+That dreamy mist is the inspiration behind the smoky nickname that has lasted for centuries; the Cherokee called the region Shaconage, which translates to “place of the blue smoke.”

 Eventually, concern over logging companies' decades-old practice of stripping the forests motivated him to protect his beloved Appalachian home.
 Along with likeminded people, including motorists involved with the American Automobile Association, Kephart worked to get the area designated as a park.
 Unfortunately, Kephart was killed in a 1931 car crash before he got a chance to see the results of his efforts.
 To recognize his contributions to the national treasure, a 6217-foot peak in the park was named Mount Kephart.

 3. ...
 And help from a Japanese photographer.

 George Masa, born Masahara Iizuka, immigrated from Osaka, Japan, to the U.S. to study mining.
 After working at an upscale hotel near the Smokies, he eventually opened his own photography studio.
 Masa photographed the Great Smoky Mountains, and his images (usually accompanied by text from his friend Kephart) were used in articles and other promotional materials to support the creation of the national park.

 4. The land for Great Smoky Mountains National Park was purchased in an unconventional way.